Alexander Legkov: Doping case

 reinstated Legkov's results in Sochi 2014, including two medals, and annulled disqualification imposed by IOC.
 CAS concluded that there were no sufficient evidence that Legkov had broken anti-doping rules.

 On 19 January 2019 the IOC's appeal of Legkov's case was rejected by the Swiss Federal Tribunal, which according to the Legkov's lawyer means that he had been "finally cleared of the accusation of doping at 2014".

-Personal life
+Political career

+On 27 March 2016, Legkov joined the United Russia party and declared his desire to become a participant in the party's primaries for the Moscow Oblast Duma.
+In May 2016, he won the United Russia primaries.
+On 18 September 2016, he was elected as a deputy of the Moscow Oblast Duma in the Sergiyev Posad electoral district No. 21.
+He is a member of the Committee on Youth and Sports Affairs.

+In November 2016, Legkov was elected head of the regional headquarters of the Young Army Cadets National Movement in the Moscow Oblast.

+Since 2018, Legkov has been a deputy of the United Russia faction of the 6th Moscow Oblast Duma.
+He is Deputy Chairman of the Moscow Oblast Duma Committee on Youth and Sports Affairs.

 Legkov is a member of PutinTeam, a political organization founded in support of Vladimir Putin.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).